-(Policy SD3 - Extract) Measures for sustainable water management will be required to be an integral element of new development in order to reduce flood risk; to avoid an adverse impact on water quantity; to protect and enhance groundwater document's Technical appendix.
-The site proposed for housing does not fall within Flood Risk Zones 2 or 3.
+(Policy SD3 - Extract) Measures for sustainable water management will be required to be an integral element of new development in order to reduce flood risk; to avoid an adverse impact on water quantity; to protect and enhance groundwater flooding by provision will be required through this policy for any developer to identify how drainage needs to be addressed.
 (NPPF para 155).
+This is taken into account through the level of development anticipated and it is noted that the landowner owns the adjacent land that can also be used to provide appropriate for any Suds drainage scheme that might also benefit biodiversity.

-Policy WG17 promotes the provision of sustainable drainage systems (NPPF para 165) and Policy WG8 the use of permeable surfaces (HCS policy SD3).
+Policy DW9 promotes the provision of sustainable drainage systems (NPPF para 165) and should be read in association with HCS policy SD3.

-None of these or other policies elsewhere in this NDP are considered inconsistent with Government or HCS approach to mitigating the effects of or adapting to climate change. areas at highest risk (whether existing or future).
+None of these or other policies elsewhere in this NDP are considered inconsistent with Government or HCS approach to mitigating the effects of or adapting to climate change. by directing development away from areas at highest risk (whether existing or future).
 Where development is necessary in such areas, the development should be made safe for its lifetime without increasing flood risk elsewhere (NPPF para 155).